Smallest Breast Implant Size: 175, 200 or 250 CC

 Sometimes a smaller implant is a better choice.
 This is a trend we are seeing more and more at Perimeter Plastic Surgery.
 Increasingly, Dr. Deutsch has been performing breast augmentations with smaller implants, which range in size from 175 to 250 cc.

-The main drawback about small breast implants is that occasionally patients regret not going bigger.
+The main drawback of small breast implants is that occasionally patients regret not going bigger.
 The results may simply not be as dramatic as they had hoped for, and after the surgery is over, they might wish they had selected the larger breast implants instead.
 This is why it’s so important to consider all of your options during the consultation process.

-If you think breast augmentation may be a good option for you, the only way to know for sure is to come in for a complimentary consultation with Dr. Deutsch.
+If you think breast augmentation may be a good option for you, the only way to know for sure is to come in for a consultation with Dr. Deutsch.
+Request a consultation.
 During your appointment, we will help you to understand all of the facts about breast implants, and you will have the opportunity to ask any questions and raise any concerns you might have.
 We also have breast implant samples in our office, so you can “try on” new breast sizes to see how they will feel and look underneath your clothing.